superfet/faithfulco.github.io/content/authors/admin/_index.md

 Besides academic, professional and research excellence, it is in my nature to utilise my position and available resources to impact people’s lives positively.
 In 2016, I was awarded the _Best Performing NYSC President_ due to my impactful and selfless community service.
 Recently, I served as the _West Scotland Regional Network Coordinator_, under the auspices of the Commonwealth Scholarship Commission in the UK, where I helped scholars make the best of their stay in the UK and equipped them as transformative change agents for their respective Commonwealth countries and the world in general.

-At my spare time, I love singing, playing guitar (which I am still learning), peotry, jogging/exercising and just exploring all that mother nature has to offer.
+At my spare time, I love singing, playing guitar (which I am still learning), peotry, jogging/exercising and just exploring all the wonder mother nature has to offer.